Quantum Walks can Unitarily Represent Random Walks on Finite Graphs: Introduction

-Recent work has shown that, regardless of the disparities between quantum and random walks, it is possible to construct a time-dependent random walk with the exact same evolution of vertex probability of any given discrete-time coined quantum walk~\cite{andrade2020equivalence}.
+While there are distinct ways of defining quantum walks each with different implications, this work considers discrete-time coined quantum walks on finite graphs, a quantum walk model that has been widely adopted~\cite{aharonov1993quantum, konno2018partition, portugal2016staggered, szegedy2004walks}.
+Recent work has shown that, regardless of the disparities between quantum and random walks, it is possible to construct a time-dependent random walk on the same graph such that its sequence of vertex probability distribution is identical to that of any given discrete-time coined quantum walk~\cite{andrade2020equivalence}.
 When the opposite direction is considered, it is a trivial result that measuring a quantum walk at each time instant recovers the behavior of a random walk.
-In particular, it can be shown that the application of a quantum walk operator on the system state after a measurement yields a probability evolution that is compatible with the application of a stochastic matrix.
-This behavior comes from the destruction of quantum interference caused by the collapse of the wavefunction after measurement \cite{portugal2013walk}.
-As an example, it is well known that the Hadamard walk on a cycle collapses to the usual uniform random walk on the cycle, i.e the random walk that has a probability of $0.5$ to move to the left and to the right, if the walker state is probed at every instant.
+If a quantum walk is measured at time $t$, undergoes one step of unitary evolution, and is measured once again at time $t + 1$, its measurement probabilities evolve following the action of a stochastic matrix.
+This behavior comes from the destruction of quantum interference caused by the collapse of the wavefunction after the measurement \cite{portugal2013walk}.
+As an example, it is well known that the Hadamard quantum walk on a cycle collapses to the classic uniform random walk on the same cycle (i.e., a random walk that moves left or right with probability $1/2$), if the walker state is measured at every instant.

-Nonetheless, it is interesting to describe quantum walk operators capable of matching random walks such that the walker system does not have to be measured consistently, intrinsically embedding the probabilities of a random walk in the unitary evolution of a quantum walk.
+Nonetheless, can quantum walk operators be constructed to match classic random walks such that the walker system does not have to be measured at every step?
+This would require to embed the sequence of vertex probabilities of the classic random walk into the the unitary evolution of a quantum walk.
 Establishing the equivalence between the coherent evolution of quantum walks and the local evolution of random walks contributes to indicate a fundamental connection between the two processes, which was initially demonstrated in \cite{andrade2020equivalence}.
-In this context, the main contribution of this work is to describe a construction procedure that maps any given random walk to a unitary discrete-time coined quantum walk on the same graph.
-The existence of such a construction procedure establishes that the initial divergences between quantum and random walks are not leveraged by unitarity alone, depending also on the time-homogeneity of both processes \cite{aharonov2001quantum}.